qarol46/qarol46/README.md

 ### :computer: Technologies & Tools

 My main programming languages are C++ and Python.
-I have extensive experience with the ROS (Robot Operating System) ecosystem, simulation tools, and version control.
+I have extensive experience with the ROS (Robot Operating System) ecosystem, simulation tools.
 I enjoy solving complex engineering problems and working in a team to bring robotic systems to life.

 Here's a set of technologies and tools I frequently use: